 Some of the biggest personal dataInformation which relates to an identified or identifiable natural person. breaches in recent history have involved cyber-attacks on organisations by malicious third parties.
 A significant example is Yahoo’s breach, which involved 3 billion user accounts, and was reportedly initiated by a spear-phishing email.

-These types of breaches make headline news, and cyber security is certainly crucial for any organisation processing personal data.
-However, according to the UK’s Information Commissioner’s OfficeThe United Kingdom’s independent ‘supervisory authority’ for ensuring compliance with the UK GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc. (ICOThe United Kingdom’s independent supervisory authority for ensuring compliance with the UK GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc.), non-cyber incidents account for the highest number of reported breaches in total, which means organisations need to have a well-rounded approach when it comes to data breach management.
-Both cyber and non-cyber incidents need to be considered.
+However, according to the UK’s Information Commissioner’s OfficeThe United Kingdom’s independent ‘supervisory authority’ for ensuring compliance with the UK GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc. (ICOThe United Kingdom’s independent supervisory authority for ensuring compliance with the UK GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc.), non-cyber incidents account for the highest number of reported breaches in total.

 A non-cyber breach is also known as a physical or offline breach.
 These happen through physical means and usually involve human error.
 Between October and December 2022, 75% of reported UK personal data breaches were classified as non-cyber, with “data emailed to the wrong recipient” cited as the leading cause, accounting for 19% of the incidents.